avtarted/notes/math/sumofpowersoftwo.typ

 == Introduction
 My goal is to explore the following relation:
-$ 1 + 2 + 4 + 8 + .... + 2^n = 2^(n+1) - 1 $ <goal>
+$ 1 + 2 + 4 + 8 + .... + 2^n = 2^(n+1) - 1 | n in NN $ <goal>
-I'll start by providing the standard proof by induction.
-Then I'll discuss how I personally reason about it and find it plausible.
+I'll prove this using 4 different approaches.
+Merely proving this equation to be true is not enough for me.
+I want to receive and provide insight as to why it's plausible and makes sense, at least to me.
-This article will include tree visualizations, focus on the recursive nature of this sum, discuss how I use approximations to simplify my reasoning, and finally, I'll conclude with 2 bonus sections where I walk through another sum of terms recurrence relation and where I discuss both problems from a Computer Science and programming perspective.
+This article will
+focus on the recursive nature of this sum, include tree visualizations, discuss how I use approximations to simplify my reasoning, include a proof using binary, and finally, throughout this article, compare and contrast the various approaches, distilling what I believe are key insights.

 == Prerequisites
 Knowledge of proof by induction.